Skip to main content

 Becker County, MinnesotaEutrophic

 St. Patrick Lake earns a C — middle-of-the-pack water quality, with one or two parameters dragging the average down from a stronger grade.
-Secchi readings are the weakest of the three parameters, suggesting suspended sediment or algal biomass dominates the optical signal.
+Secchi readings are the weakest of the scored parameters, suggesting suspended sediment or algal biomass dominates the optical signal.

 At a TSI of 56, St. Patrick Lake reads as eutrophic — nutrient-rich enough that summer algal growth and reduced clarity are expected, not unusual.
 The lake's maximum depth is not yet documented in state morphometric records — context for its physical structure remains limited.
 The lake's surface area is not consistently recorded across state datasets — physical context remains partial.
 Within the 93 graded lakes of Becker County, St. Patrick Lake sits at rank 83, near the bottom of the county list.